zeek/spicy-course/src/parsing_lookahead.md

 is a core Spicy concept.
 Leveraging lookahead makes it possible to build concise grammars which remain comprehensible and maintainable as the grammar grows.

-## Deep dive: Parsing of lists of unknown size
+## Deep dive: Parsing of vector of unknown size

-We have already seen how we can use lookahead parsing to dynamically detect the length of a list.
+We have already seen how we can use lookahead parsing to dynamically detect the length of a vector.

 ```spicy
 type X = unit {